MeepishRealms/Cog/containers/compose/README.md

 ## Installation

-- Download the `docker-compose.yml` file within this folder onto your Linux server.
+1. `cd` into the folder where you placed the `docker-compose.yml` file on your server.
-- `cd` into the directory where it is stored.
-- Run the following command:
+2. Run the following command:
 ```
 $ docker compose up -d
 ```